Skip to main content

 What is a Soft Bounce?

 A soft bounce indicates an email was temporarily undeliverable despite reaching the recipient's server.
-Common reasons for a soft bounce include:

-• Email server is down
+• The recipient's email server is down

-• Email is not configured correctly
+• The recipient's email is not configured correctly

-• Mailbox is currently inactive
+• The recipient's mailbox is currently inactive

 What is a Hard Bounce?

 A hard bounce occurs when an email is permanently rejected either by the recipient’s email server or because the email address is invalid.
-Common causes include:

-• Invalid email address
+• The recipient has an invalid email address

 Multiple Soft Bounces